Date Protein Bar Recipe (Soft & Fudgy)

 - Use almond butter or cashew butter instead of peanut butter

-- Swap dark chocolate for milk chocolate
+- Swap dark chocolate for milk chocolate if you prefer a sweeter topping

 Preparation Tips